openpaymentseurope/docs/docs/pis.md

 - `sepa-credit-transfers` - this is a EURO payment from one EURO ASPSP to another
 - `international` - this is an international payment

-The [ASPSP details endpoint](/docs/openpayments-NextGenPSD2-1.3.3.html#tag/ASPSP-Information-Service-(ASPSPIS)) will tell you what payment products that are availalbe for that ASPSP.
+The [Get ASPSP Details endpoint](/docs/openpayments-NextGenPSD2-1.3.3.html#operation/getASPSPDetails) will tell you what payment products that are availalbe for that ASPSP.

 ### Response
 ```javascript